 “There are no set rules on how to communicate with different people during different phases of a project.
 It is essential to have the capacity to adapt the communication skills according to the situation.
 Sometimes it’s time to be assertive and there are other times when a manager has to act as a facilitator.
 I believe a capable project manager can adjust the communication style whenever needed.”

 Project management interview questions: What process do you use to set project goals and monitor progress?

 It is not possible to get a project done without setting clear goals.
 A project manager is responsible for creating objectives and keeping up with the progress.
 The question is straightforward as the interviewer wants to confirm that you can handle important tasks by setting SMART goals and keeping up with the progress.

-The question is directly related to qualifications and skills a candidate can bring to the table.
+The question is directly related to the qualifications and skills a candidate can bring to the table.
 The question deserves a tactical, thoughtful, and detailed response.
 Mention any tools or frameworks and tools you use to streamline the processes for the project team.

 Here is an example: